MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 It remains to show that the algorithm runs in linear time in the size of $T$.
 Even if phrased differently, the main idea of the proof follows the line of an amortized analysis that Mehlhorn and Tsakilidis~\cite{MehlhornT-siam1986} did for AVL trees.
 We first analyze the behavior of $\call{optimizeUpwards}$ at $\conapp$-nodes with a big negative balance.

-\begin{lem} If the function \call{optimizeUpwards} arrives at a $\conapp$-node $u$ with $ (u) \leq -7$, then it applies a series of height preserving rotations, followed by a height reducing rotation on $\lp(u)$. \end{lem} \begin{proof} In the proof we use nodes $v$ and $w$ of a rotation as defined in Table~\ref{tab:rotations} and nodes $v'$ and $w'$ to refer to the nodes $v$ and $w$ after the rotation.
+\begin{lem} If the function \call{optimizeUpwards} arrives at a $\conapp$-node $v$ with $ (v) \leq -9$, then it applies a (possibly empty) series of consecutive height preserving rotations starting at $v$, followed by a height reducing rotation on $\lp(v)$. \end{lem} \begin{proof} We use $v_0$ to denote the node $v$ of the initial call to \call{optimizeUpwards}.
+We establish the following invariant: As long as the while-condition is true, the node $v_0$ is always on $\lp(v)$.
+Indeed this trivially holds true if $v$ is reassigned in Line~\ref{alg:construct:assignv1} and it also holds true if $v$ is reassigned in Line~\ref{alg:construct:assignv2}, as the node $w'$ after a height preserving rotation is always on $\lp(v)$.

+Let now $v$ be a $\conapp$-node with $ (v) \leq -9$ that is encountered by the algorithm.
+We first observe that at a $\conapp$-node with a balance less than minus one, the only scenario where no rotation is applicable is that the left child has balance 0.
+Otherwise we could apply one of the rotations~1a, 1b, 2a, or 3a.
+We now argue that the left child of $v$ cannot have a balance equal to $0$.
+Indeed, $v_0$ that is always on $\lp(v)$ is the only node on $\lp(v)$ that can have balance 0.
+However $\height(v_0)=2$, as $v_0$ is the parent of the newly inserted node.
+This would imply $| (v)| \leq 1$.